pkoerner/teaching-statement/theses.md

    and interests, and what might be suitable topics for you.
    It will benefit greatly if you have taken a look at theses that I already advised and my research activities to see what might interest you.
+   I try to give you some ideas that can take my research further [here](topics.md)

    For most of the topics based on my own research, you will benefit if you know Prolog (see Introduction to Logic Programming),